 - He By Mango Slim-fit Dark Wash Patrick Jeans

-Chelsea boots were initially created for Queen Victoria, but that hasn’t stopped everyone from Darth Vader to Kanye West from copping a pair.
+Chelsea boots were initially created for Queen Victoria in the 1830s, but that hasn’t stopped everyone from Darth Vader to Kanye West from copping a pair.

 Examples in black or brown leather are incredibly popular (and for good reason), capable of dressing down tailored trousers and shirts with ease.
 Fit for a queen.
 Or a king.